konicapatait/ReactConcepts/src/components/hooks/README.md

 -   `Only call the Hooks from the React functions`

--   Use previos state to modify the state of component (Good to have; avoid errors)
+-   Use previous state to modify the state of component (Good to have; avoid errors)

 ## Note

--   setState in class components will merge the state wheras useState hook does not merge the state.
-ALWAYS ALWAYS use spread operator.
+-   `setState` in class components will merge the state whereas `useState` hook does not merge the state. <b>ALWAYS ALWAYS</b> use spread operator.